CasperMcTavish/MPhys/README.md

 **Currently out of date within this repo.
 Includes above values with errors with current code.**

+### DataCompilation
+Folder that contains a basic malleable script (plotgraphs.C) that allows for the overlay of multiple sets of PMT data.
+Saved here for ease of use with two input files (.root).
+Can be changed to have more inputs.
+WIP -> Allow unlimited number of file to be added to the graph if need be.

 ### XYScripts - XY Table Control
 Only .sh files required for XY table control are: